Financial Aid Code of Conduct

 All Federal Direct Loan borrowers are required to complete Entrance and Exit Loan Counseling pursuant to federal regulations.
 Direct Loans for students of Coastal Carolina University will not be disbursed until Entrance Loan Counseling has been completed.
 Upon separation from Coastal Carolina University, all Direct Loan borrowers are sent reminders to complete the necessary Exit Loan Counseling.
 Separation is defined as dropping below 6 credit hours during the fall or spring semester.

-The following prohibitions are in effect for all employees of Financial Aid & Scholarships, immediate family members of employees of Financial Aid & Scholarships and any employee of CCU who otherwise has responsibilities with respect to educational loans:
+The following prohibitions are in effect for all employees of Financial Aid and Scholarships, immediate family members of employees of Financial Aid and Scholarships and any employee of CCU who otherwise has responsibilities with respect to educational loans: